iamavu/iamavu.github.io/src/content/posts/00-weekly-wanderings.md

 ## what she explored this week

 ### week 0x05
+- did few challs of pwn.college, stuck on the shellcoding part

+### week 0x05
 - did 10 challs of pwn.college of assembly crash course
 - did 3 chapters of C book